-Sex discrimination is when someone treats you unfairly or bullies you because of your sex.
+Sex discrimination is when someone treats you unfairly, including bullying you, because of your sex.

-You may choose to identify as a member of the opposite sex.
+You may choose to identify as a gender that may or may not be the same as the sex you were designated with at birth.
 Your right to do so is protected under the Act as gender identity.
-Gender identity also protects the right of intersex people to choose the sex they identify as.

 There are some characteristics that can be related to your sex but have separate protection under the law.
 These are:

 - A golf club limiting the number of Saturday tee-off times for women but not men.

 - A school only providing equipment for the boys’ football team and not the girls’.

 - A man being asked to leave a shop for browsing in the women’s clothing section.

 - A father not being offered a place in the local mothers’ group even though he is the primary carer for his baby.